-- it monitors compliance with corporate social responsibility rules, as well as the evolution of legislation and national and international best practices on the subject;

-- it makes proposals to the Board of Directors regarding sustainability strategies and the sustainability Plan, monitoring their implementation on the basis of the objectives set in the Plan itself and assesses whether they should be updated at the end of each financial year; - it monitors the consistency of INWIT's objectives and management with environmental, social and corporate sustainability criteria (ESG), as well as sustainable finance initiatives, the Company's positioning in sustainability indexes and the non-profit strategies of the Company.
+- it monitors compliance with corporate social responsibility rules, as well as the evolution of legislation and national and international best practices on the subject; - it makes proposals to the Board of Directors regarding sustainability strategies and the sustainability Plan, monitoring their implementation on the basis of the objectives set in the Plan itself and assesses whether they should be updated at the end of each financial year; - it monitors the consistency of Inwit's objectives and management with environmental, social and corporate sustainability criteria (ESG), as well as sustainable finance initiatives, the Company's positioning in sustainability indexes and the non-profit strategies of the Company.

-In 2021, the Committee held 7 meetings lasting an average of 2 hours with an attendance rate of 96% (100% for independent directors).
+In 2022, the Committee held 7 meetings lasting an average of 2 hours and 15 minutes with an attendance rate of 93.1% (100% for independent directors).

-In 2022, 8 meetings are planned and, as of the date of this Report, 2 meetings have been held.
+In 2023, 7 meetings are planned and, as of the date of this Report, 2 meetings have been held.

-The Committee's activities in 2021 include, among others: a review of the progress of the 2021 Sustainability Plan and updating of the Sustainability Plan; participation in the definition of the materiality matrix for the purposes of non-financial reporting and the structure of the integrated sustainability report with the NFS; identification of the sustainability objectives, proposed to the Nomination and Remuneration Committee, for inclusion in the MBO 2022 scorecard of the Chief Executive Officer and in the third cycle of the share incentive plan; examination of the Stakeholder Engagement policy and the Diversity & Inclusion policy, prior to their approval by the Board of Directors; monitoring of the trend of ESG ratings assigned to INWIT, as well as of the main activities carried out by the Company in the non-profit sphere.
+The activities carried out in 2022 included, inter alia: checking the state of progress of the 2022 Sustainability Plan and the updating of the Sustainability Plan; participation in the definition of the materiality matrix for the purposes of non-financial reporting and the structure of the integrated sustainability report with the NFS; identifying the sustainability objectives proposed to the Nomination and Remuneration Committee for inclusion in the 2023 MBO scorecard of the General manager and the new share ownership incentive plan; monitoring of the ESG rating assigned to INWIT.

-7.0 SELF-ASSESSMENT AND SUCCESSION OF DIRECTORS - NOMINATION COMMITTEE
+7. SELF-ASSESSMENT AND SUCCESSION OF DIRECTORS - NOMINATION COMMITTEE